 Is executive development the same thing as leadership development?
-The short answer is ‘it depends who you ask.’
+The short answer is, ‘it depends on who you ask.’
 You’ll see the two phrases used almost interchangeably in many places – with leadership development often being used more broadly than executive development.

 By using the two terms this way, we’re missing out on what could be a helpful distinction.